5 Major Misconceptions About Hijabi Women

 Muslim Women are Conservative

-The hijab is undoubtedly a sign of devotion to Allah, but the hijab is not a sure-fire indicator of a woman’s political and social stances.
-Wearing a veil simply isn’t an indicator of how religious a woman is, or what she believes about the world at large.
+The hijab is undoubtedly a sign of devotion to Allah, but the hijab is not a surefire indicator of a woman’s political and social stances.
+Wearing a veil simply isn’t an indicator of how religious a woman is or what she believes about the world at large.
 Some Muslim women even wear hijab as more of a fashion statement for a religious purpose.
-Veil wearing women are not a monolith–they hold different beliefs about the nature of justice, social customs, and politics.
+Veil-wearing women are not a monolith–they hold different beliefs about the nature of justice, social customs, and politics.

 Hijabs Mean No Style Options